brandoFS/skurtle/README.md

 In Android studio import the Skurtle Repo as a new Android project.

 Click the run button at the top or use the command line to build the project.

+The app is very simple, starts out right on the flight search page.
+You can search for a flight using the flight number, airline code, and date.
+If results are found they will be shown on a summary page, from the summary page the user can "book" a rental car with one click.

 Libraries Used: